SAFE-Stack/SAFE-ConfPlanner/README.md

 Enjoy.

+**NOTE**
+Currently there is a [bug](https://github.com/rommsen/ConfPlanner/issues/30) that might prevent Fable and the server to be started in parallel.

+If this is happening:
+  * open a terminal
+  * go to `src/Server`
+  * run `dotnet run`
+  * open another terminal
+  * go to `src/Client`
+  * run `dotnet fable yarn-run`

+## Testing

+With FAKE (does a full dotnet restore etc.)

+    > build.cmd RunTests // on windows
+    $ ./build.sh RunTests // on unix

+On the CLI (without building everything) in `src/Domain.Tests`:

+    > dotnet test

+or in watch mode

+    > dotnet watch test

+You can now edit files in `src/Domain` or `src/Domain.Tests` and recompile + testing will be triggered automatically.

 ## Demo Data / Fixtures
-If you want prefill the conference Event-Store with some demo data you can run:
+If you want (and currently you do, because there is no way to add abstracts or organizers) prefill the conference Event-Store with some demo data you can run:

     > build.cmd RunFixtures // on windows
     $ ./build.sh RunFixtures // on unix

 The events will be written to `src/Server/conference_eventstore.json`

+Currently you do want this, because there is no way to add abstracts or organizers.

 ## Plans for the future
 From the top of my head.
 If anyone wants to chip in, feel welcome.